- Design the day around focus blocks

 Calendar culture often eats strategy work.
 Protect two 90-minute deep blocks weekly minimum for owners; encourage staff to do the same.
 Mark them busy, turn off pings, batch shallow tasks (email, approvals) into defined windows.

-Pair focus habits with realistic task lists in your PM tool—if everything is “urgent,” nothing is.
+Pair focus habits with realistic task lists in your PM tool.
+If everything is “urgent,” nothing is.

 Async-first communication